-Among other things, the ordinance prescribes the process by which an employee organization can be elected and recognized as the exclusive bargaining representative for all employees in a bargaining unit.
+Among other things, the ordinance prescribes the process by which an employee organization can be elected and certified as the exclusive bargaining representative for all employees in a bargaining unit.
 There are three recognized collective bargaining units per the County collective bargaining ordinance: Fire and Emergency Medical Services, Police, and General Government.
 Per the ordinance, negotiations with a collective bargaining unit must commence no later than July 1 and conclude by October 15 of any year where an agreement is sought to be effective at the beginning of the next fiscal year.
-The funding of any resulting financial commitment is subject to annual appropriation by the Board of Supervisors.

 On November 15, 2022, the International Association of Fire Fighters Local 2068 was certified as the exclusive representative of all employees in the Fire and Emergency Medical Services bargaining unit.
-It is anticipated that negotiations will commence in 2023, in accordance with the timeline outlined in the ordinance, with the agreement effective July 1, 2024 (FY 2025).
+Negotiations between the County and Local 2068 resulted in a tentative agreement, which must be ratified in accordance with the union's governing procedures.